 Fresh flowers adorned the entry and brightened the sink counters.
 And there were lovely mosaic borders running along the walls throughout.
 And a full-time attendant on duty.
 And toilet seats that automatically covered themselves.

-That about wraps up our top picks of free stuff to do in NYC, but getting there is another story.
+That about wraps up our top picks of fun free things to do in New York City, but getting there is another story.

 Navigating New York can be a costly affair, as well.
 In our big van, we had to pay $24 just to cross one bridge to get into the city the night we arrived.
 There are a few free bridges available, but you’ll have to plan ahead if you want to cross the river without paying a toll.